 About The Instructor

 Holly Trimble has a bachelor's degree in physical therapy from the University of Colorado and a master's degree in pediatric physical therapy from Boston University.
-She completed an additional 15 credit hours in education at the doctoral level.
+She's currently finishing up a master's degree in biology from the University of Nebraska-Kearney and also completed an additional 15 credit hours in education at the doctoral level.
+After working as a physical therapist for many years, Holly transitioned into teaching.
 She taught math and science to sixth-graders for several years at a private school, and also worked as a private tutor for children with learning disabilities.
 She has lectured on health-related topics to all age groups, from school-age children to adults, and is now an adjunct professor, teaching college-level anatomy and physiology.
-She received the Adjunct Faculty Excellence Award for 2010/2011 for her college and is the author of the eBook, "College Success Now!".
+She received an Adjunct Faculty Excellence Award from her college and is the author of the eBook, "College Success Now!" as well as several Ed2go courses.